thanhphuchuynh/youtube-transcript-fetcher/README.md

 ```

 The `proxyAgent` option takes precedence over the `proxy` configuration if both are provided.
 Both methods will apply the proxy to all HTTP requests made by the library.

+## Credits

+This project is an enhanced version of [youtube-transcript](https://github.com/Kakulukian/youtube-transcript) by [Kakulukian](https://github.com/Kakulukian), with added features including:

+- Proxy support with flexible configuration
+- Enhanced TypeScript support
+- Improved error handling
+- More detailed documentation

+## License

+MIT